Workout

 muscle pump

-What causes the muscles to grow so big during a workout?
-There is a very logical explanation to this aspect that will help you understand better the physiological processes that take place when you’re exercising at the gym or strength training.
+So, what’s behind this incredible swelling of our muscles during a workout?
+There’s a pretty straightforward explanation that’ll help you understand the physiological processes at play when you’re hitting the weights at the gym or strength training.

 muscle pump in gym